-World Health Organization defined health, “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
+World Health Organization defined health, “Health is a state of complete physical, social and mental well-being and not merely the absence of disease or infirmity.”
 There is equal importance in all aspects of life physical, mental, and social.
 To enjoy a healthy life, it is a must to care for every aspect, because all are interdependent.
 Let’s talk about mental health and how it can have a significant impact on physical and social health.

 This year when the whole world is just coming out of the evil shadow of the covid-19 pandemic, World Health Organization gave the theme, “Mental Health care for all: let’s make it a reality” to observe World Mental Health Day-2021.
 This theme delegates a huge responsibility to nurses as they are the real healing angles.
 Though pandemic’s weapon novel coronavirus injured everyone same way to all including nurses, yet nurses have a unique spirit and power to stand, save and serve humanity.
 They know how to accept challenges and be ready to face disastrous circumstances and any crisis, that’s why they make themselves resilient to regain strength to work with the same dedication and commitment towards humanity.